lxtGH/GALD-DGCNet/README.md

 # GALD_net
 Source  code and models of GALD net

-GALD net achieve top performace on Cityscape data, Source code and models will be avalibale soon.
+GALD net achieve top performace on Cityscape dataset, Source code and model will be avalibale soon.